tabletcorry/mcp-panther/README.md

 uv run mcp dev src/mcp_panther/server.py
 ```

-This starts the MCP server and provides an interactive web interface to test its functionality.
+This starts the MCP Inspector server and provides an interactive web interface to test its functionality.

 ### Option 3: Run as a Standalone Server